PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 Interact with a module by name or index, for example use 5 or use exploit/windows/smb/smb_doublepulsar_rce
 ```

-Since it's a windows 7 host that's being attacked the second option in the list seemed like a perfect candidate.
+Since previous scans pointed to the target OS being windows 7, the second option in the list seemed like a perfect candidate.

 ```
 msf5 > use 2